kgb1001001/cloudadoptionpatterns/Microservices/Circuit-Breaker.md

 Assuming that messaging systems (which rarely change) are more available than individual services, a good solution to completely bypass this problem is by decoupling services through asynchronous messaging.

+Many [Service Meshes](../Cloud-Native-Architecture/Service-Mesh.md) implement the Circuit Breaker pattern.
 [Netflix Hysterix](https://github.com/Netflix/Hystrix) was an early implementation of the Circuit Breaker pattern.
 [Istio](https://istio.io/latest/docs/tasks/traffic-management/circuit-breaking/) also implements the Circuit Breaker pattern.

 This pattern was first called out by Michael Nygard in [Release It!](https://www.amazon.com/Release-Production-Ready-Software-Pragmatic-Programmers/dp/0978739213)